yantra-core/Sutra.js/ReadMe.md

 ## Features

+### Logic

 - Simple `if`, `then`, `else` syntax for defining behavior trees.
+- Advanced conditional logic with composite conditions (AND, OR, NOT).
+- Dynamic condition evaluation with support for entity data.
 - Action objects with scoped parameters for dynamic behavior control.
+- Event-driven architecture with `.on()` and `.emit()` methods for actions.
+- Tree querying with string selectors.
+- Supports plain English exports for easy understanding and debugging.
 - Import and Export of `sutra.json` format for behavior tree definitions.
-- Supports plain English exports for easy understanding and debugging.
-- Event-driven architecture with `.on()` and `.emit()` methods for actions.
-- Dynamic condition evaluation with support for entity data.
-- Advanced conditional logic with composite conditions (AND, OR, NOT).

 ## Conditional and Logic Operators